Albania - Bikepacking the Backroads

 Tirana, Albania

-Carrying the basics we need for the week on our bikes, we’ll be exploring Albania’s southern heartland, hopping between UNESCO heritage sights, iconic landscapes, and history filled towns and villages.
+Carrying either all your gear bikepacking-style or just the day's essentials, we explore Albania's southern heartland, hopping between UNESCO heritage sites, iconic landscapes, and history-filled towns and villages.

-We’ll start each day with breakfast together, before loading up our bikes and rolling out around 9am, after a detailed route briefing from our guides.
-In advance of the trip, we'll share the route files and route descriptions via Komoot and you’ll find descriptions of the terrain, the sights, safety and resupply info so you can plan your days.
-Whether you choose to ride with our guides and the group or independently, we’ll share some great regroup points and recommended lunch spots each day.
-Once at our destination for the evening, we’ll eat dinner together or share our favourite local recommendations and talk about the next days ride before settling down for a good nights sleep, ready to do it all again tomorrow!
+Each day begins with breakfast together before loading up bikes and rolling out around 9am following a detailed route briefing from the guides.
+In advance of the trip, route files and descriptions are shared via Komoot with details on terrain, sights, safety, and resupply points to help plan each day.
+Whether riding with the guides and group or independently, there are excellent regroup points and recommended lunch spots along the way.
+Evenings bring the group together at the destination for shared dinners or local restaurant recommendations, plus a look ahead at the next day's route before settling in for a good night's sleep—ready to do it all again tomorrow.

 • Sleep: 3* hotel